-- Drain the coolant (see Coolant Change in the Periodic Maintenance chapter). - Disconnect the sensor connector [A], and unscrew the water temperature sensor [B].
+- Drain the coolant (see Coolant Change in the Periodic Maintenance chapter). - Disconnect the sensor connector [A], and unscrew the water temperature sensor [B]. - Apply grease to new O-ring on the water temperature sensor. - Tighten:

 Torque - Water Temperature Sensor: 12 N·m (1.2 kgf·m, 106 in·lb)